How direct mail outperforms email for cold and warm acquisition campaigns

 Yes, you read that right.
 Compared to a DM campaign alone or DM combined with email, an email-only campaign to a warm list cost over 8 times more per order.

 I don’t know about you, but that’s not what I thought the results would be.

 Hopefully though, now you do know, it’ll give you a little food for thought when planning your next acquisition campaign.

 Obviously, this data probably generates almost as many questions as it answers (what data doesn’t?).
 What was the creative like?
 Which sectors were involved?
 What were the data sources and how were the calculations made etc. etc.?

 But that’s all part of the journey we all go through to understand our own sector and marketing landscape.

-So if you’re looking to run your next acquisition campaign and wanting good advice from our team of print marketing specialists on what formats to choose or to navigate your way through your postage options – all of which will hopefully drive up enquiry and conversion rates even higher still – then your friendly Webmart account manager is always available to help.
+So if you’re looking to run your next acquisition campaign and wanting good advice from our team of print and DM marketing specialists on what formats to choose or to navigate your way through your postage options – all of which will hopefully drive up enquiry and conversion rates even higher still – then your friendly Webmart consultant is always available to help.